hintron/slurm_quickstart/README.md

     git clone https://github.com/hintron/slurm_quickstart
     cp slurm_quickstart/slurm_confs/slurm.conf.2_node slurm.conf

 In `slurm.conf`, you need to insert the IP addresses of your SLURM nodes.
 Replace `<TODO: INSERT IP ADDRESS>` with the IP address of the corresponding droplets in Digital Ocean.
-If you named the droplets something different than`debian-1` and `debian-2`, change them as well.
+If you named the droplets something different than `debian-1` and `debian-2`, change them as well:

     vim slurm.conf

-Now it is ready to be installed in the proper location:
+Now `slurm.conf` is ready to be installed in its proper location:

     mv slurm.conf /etc/slurm-llnl/

-Note that this conf file specifies a partition called `testing` that has two compute (`slurmd`) nodes: `debian-1` and `debian-2`. `debian-1`will act as both `slurmctld` and a `slurmd`.
+Note that this conf file specifies a partition called `testing` that has two compute (`slurmd`) nodes: `debian-1` and `debian-2`. `debian-1` will act as both `slurmctld` and a `slurmd`.

 # Starting SLURM